obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 The usual Kubernetes upgrade and downgrade strategy applies for in-tree components.
-Vendors must take care that upgrades and downgrades work with the drivers that they provide to customers
+Vendors must take care that upgrades and downgrades work with the drivers that they provide to customers.

 Pods which require CCI Driver will fail starting and report an error due to driver unavailability.
 If a CCI Driver fails, Pods which were about to be allocated that were tied to the driver will fail.
-Based on requirements a fallback mechanism can be implemented where such Pods fallback to a given std.
-QoS Model.

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?